OpenNTF/org.openntf.xsp.jakartaee/README.md

 ## MicroProfile

-The "org.openntf.xsp.microprofile" library contains all of the available MicroProfile specs, which enhance the capabilities of the core platform, particularly when writing RESTful web services.
+The "org.openntf.xsp.microprofile" library contains a number of implemented [MicroProfile](https://microprofile.io) specs, which enhance the capabilities of the core platform, particularly when writing RESTful web services.

 ### MicroProfile Config